 A deep dive: the Great Barrier Reef

 Could we claim ourselves a tourism operator without suggesting some time spent on the reef?
 No, of course not!
-And while it’s not road tripping, per se, we are recommending you get behind your JUCY wheels to experience the best of the reef.
+And while it’s not road tripping, per se, we are recommending you get a JUCY Cairns car hire to road trip to the best of the reef.

 The Great Barrier Reef is a natural UNESCO World Heritage Site and Queensland’s most famous attraction.
 At 2,300 km long and covering 344,400 km², it’s the world’s largest living organism.
 Pretty cool, huh?

 There are many ways to experience the reef – scuba, snorkel, kayak, liveaboard, or cruise - and no doubt you’ll do some of them out of Cairns itself.
 We’d also advocate hopping in your JUCY rental car and drive an hour north to Port Douglas for an epic coastal day trip.

 Port Douglas is the northernmost part of the reef system.
 An excursion from here is quieter than those out of Cairns.
 Port Douglas is more than just a jumping-off point for the reef, so it’s ideal for splitting your day.
 Spend a leisurely half-day exploring the reef, and the remainder exploring this stunning beach resort town.